 As described in one scholarly book review of colonial law:3

 Some native claims in Virginia were extinguished through negotiation, and several treaties were signed by Virginia governors.
-The Powhatans were, in the end, overwhelmed not by law, but by depopulation through disease/warfare.
-Waves of English immigrants filled the land once hunted/fished/farmed by the Algonquians, Monacans, and other tribes.
+The Powhatan tribes were, in the end, overwhelmed not by law, but by depopulation through disease/warfare.
+Waves of English immigrants filled the land once hunted/fished/farmed by the Native Americans.

 The English had to consider the land claims of other Native American groups besides the tribes controlled by Powhatan.
 One way to assess Native American territorial claims in the colonial era is to examine the languages spoken by the people who lived in different places.
 Before the colonization resulted in population declines and altered tribal relationships, Native American territories could be defined by noting where different groups spoke different languages.